 Even into the 1970s, there were still several roads in and around Covina that suddenly narrowed to two lanes like this.
-The last one that I can remember was Vincent Ave. just south of Arrow Highway.
-That was finally widened to four lanes around 1980.
+The last ones that I can remember were northbound Grand Avenue between Cypress and Covina Blvd., and Vincent Ave. just south of Arrow Highway.
+The former was widened to four lanes around 1971, and the latter as late as 1980.

 This shows the postcard location in the present day.
-If you look closely, you can see that the old grove-owner house at left is still standing today.
+If you jump forward a little in the street view, you can see that the old grove house at left is still standing today.

 1 comment: